mig-hub/sequel-crushyform/README.md

 0.0.7 Fix `Model#to_label`
 0.0.8 Fix bug with apostrophe in text fields
-0.1.0 Add `:select` type and make `:parent` type overridable through `set_schema`
+0.1.0 Add `:select` type and make `:parent` type overridable through `set_schema` 0.1.1 Use strftime fordate/time (do not know why I did not !!!)

 COPYRIGHT
 =========